dariakryvosheieva/descry/README.md

   	<img src="../assets/example.png" width="150" />
 </div>
 <div align="center">
-	A sample image from the augmented dataset (Adlam, uppercase 's')
+	A sample image from an augmented dataset (Adlam, uppercase 's')
 </div>

 #### Models

-We trained a family of CNNs with the same general architecture inspired by <a href="https://www.jstage.jst.go.jp/article/transinf/E106.D/7/E106.D_2022EDL8098/_pdf/-char/en">EnsNet</a>.
+We trained a family of CNNs (one per alphabet) with the same general architecture inspired by <a href="https://www.jstage.jst.go.jp/article/transinf/E106.D/7/E106.D_2022EDL8098/_pdf/-char/en">EnsNet</a>.
 Compared to EnsNet, our models are simplified (most importantly lacking subnetworks) but have more output classes (corresponding to the number of letters in the alphabet).
 All models were trained on 10 epochs with batch size set to 64.

 <div align="center">